“This post may contain affiliate links. Please read my disclosure for more info.

 Eighty per cent!
 Although the article didn’t say why most people are living on the edge, I’ve gotta believe it’s because we tend to get caught up in debt.
 We’re constantly yo-yoing between paying it down, then having an emergency that jacks it up again.
 Or we’re charging things like a 60 inch flat screen that we want now.

-Fun fact: I bought a big screen TV the day before the Giants/Patriots Superbowl, and when I went to the pickup location, there were at least 6 other people picking up the same thing!
+Fun fact: Before I had my wake up call, I bought a big screen TV the day before the Giants/Patriots Superbowl, and when I went to the pickup location, there were at least 6 other people picking up the same thing!
 And yea, I charged it.

 So, if almost 80% of people are living paycheck to paycheck, they’re probably saving and investing almost nothing.
 Letting a few decades slip by without consistently saving reduces your chance of retiring – not as a millionaire, but just comfortably – by a lot.